BenSinger01/Juvenile_Schistosomes/README.md

 ## Summary
 This repository contains analytic code to simulate a human population exposed to _Schistosoma mansoni_ parasites, including explicit representation of the juvenile parasites.
 It includes an individual-based mechanistic model of _S. mansoni_ infection and simulated mass drug administration control programs in three different epidemiologic environments.
 It can simulate control programs with praziquantel (single-dose and two-dose regimen) and hypothetical novel drugs with varying assumptions on efficacy against adult and juvenile parasites.
 Outputs include figures illustrating infection prevalence over time.

-Parameters in these models were set using a grid search calibration process involving human judgement that cannot be exactly reproduced here.
-However, the repository includes code that can demonstrate the agreement of the simulations with [SCORE data](https://clinepidb.org/ce/app/workspace/analyses/DS_d6a1141fbf/new/details#Contacts).
+Fixed model parameters were calibrated through a grid search (see Methods section of study).
+The data used for this analysis is publicly available  here: [SCORE data](https://clinepidb.org/ce/app/workspace/analyses/DS_d6a1141fbf/new/details#Contacts).

 The study is currently in revision for publication.